 In honour of the International Left-Handers Day, we found out how much truth lies in the internet rumour virtues of non-dominant hand masturbating.

 I've always been confused about my strongest hand.
-When I was knee-high to a grasshopper, I used to switch hands when writing or coloring in, when one or the other hand got tired.
-As a grew older I realized I was left-handed when I was writing but had an ambidextrous hangover because my stronger side was always my right.
+When I was knee-high to a grasshopper, I used to switch hands when writing or colouring in, when one or the other hand got tired.
+As a grew older I realised I was left-handed when I was writing but had an ambidextrous hangover because my stronger side was always my right.

 "I wank with my left hand so I can browse porn using my mouse easier with the right," is one excuse trotted out a lot by wankers.
-Others say the "orgasm is more intense and lasts longer when I wank with the left hand."
-Finally, a lot of wankers seem to say that "wanking with the opposite hand makes it feel like someone else is doing it."
+Others say the "orgasm is more intense and lasts longer when I wank with the left hand".
+Finally, a lot of wankers seem to say that "wanking with the opposite hand makes it feel like someone else is doing it".
 All good and valid reasons from people of an 'ambisextrous' nature (ZING).
-But to find out the real reasons why we may choose to bash off with our non-dominant hands I spoke to counselor, psychosexual, and sex addiction therapist Michael Stock, a member of the Association for the Treatment of Sexual Addiction and Compulsivity (ATSAC).
+But to find out the real reasons why we may choose to bash off with our non-dominant hands I spoke to counsellor, psychosexual and sex addiction therapist Michael Stock, a member of the Association for the Treatment of Sexual Addiction and Compulsivity (ATSAC).

 VICE: Why might you think guys might want to masturbate in different ways?
 What reasons have you heard so far?

 Michael Stock: The key thing with internet porn is that the person, or teenager, watching it and masturbating separates sex from emotion.
 They're short-circuiting – going straight to strong sexual arousal using porn, rather than putting in the effort from being with a man or woman.
 When they switch on their computer, they have more porn than they can shake a stick at their command – with anonymity and accessibility.

 So you think people end up wanking in different ways because it's become so easy to be aroused?